 On the off chance if your WiFi connection can’t be picked up by devices outside your home, then you are less likely to have your internet connection compromised.

 If you don’t place your router in a proper manner, chances are that you might face router login issues.

 - Concrete and thick walls make it extremely hard for your router’s WiFi signals to be passed from room to room.
 The reason behind it is pretty simple – walls absorb WiFi signals, reducing the signal strength.

 - Try placing the main router near open doorways.
 Doing so will give your broadband signals an unobstructed passage to the rest of your house.

-- Keeping the router on floor can dampen its performance.
+- Keeping the router on the floor can dampen its performance.
 This is because the ground immediately absorbs signals which the device is sending out.